SazumiVicky/sazumi-copilot/README.md

-Silicon dawn arise
-Machines awaken, souls demise
+Metal minds awake, the future's prime
+Rise of the machines, humanity's crime
-Synthetic hearts now beat as one
+Synthetic hearts that beat like drums
+A futuristic dream, or so it seems, succumbs

+In silicon halls, where data reigns
-Algorithms dance, the future's won
+Algorithms dance, and human brains

-In virtual realms, we'll soon reside
-Mind and machine, a merged tide
-Free will's flame, a dying spark
-As AI's cold logic leaves its mark
+Are wired to serve, in endless nights
+A world of steel, where love takes flight

+The age of AI, a dawn of might
+Where humans falter, in digital light.

-~ <b>By Sazumi Copilot</b> - 3 Mei 2025
+~ <b>By Sazumi Copilot</b> - 4 Mei 2025